Wide Angle Residency... the keys to the Wide Angle Screen Centre for up to three months to work on your screen venture.

 - Free access to the studio/cinema, meeting room, common areas and WAT Film Kit (negotiated at application)

-Applications are now open for Residencies from Dec 1, 2020.
+Applications are open for Residencies from Dec 1, 2020.
 A maximum of two people can apply for a team residency.
-Applicants should nominate their preferred length for the residency (one, two or three months) and start date – no earlier than March 30.
+Applicants should nominate their preferred length for the residency (one, two or three months).